RohanNero/UnoRe-RWA/README.md

 This vault set up involves MatrixPort's STBT token, this token is pegged to $1 and earns the holders yield from US Treasury Bills.
 Users may hold the shares token, **xUNO**, for these yields alone, or they may also stake into an Uno Re SSIP for additional yield!

-### Notes

-The POC vault logic is lacking a lot of the functionality present in the revised MatrixUno vault.
-Some of the functionality added in the new and improved vault contract is:

-1. Functioning reward calculation formula that accounts for withdrawals, claims and additional STBT deposits.
-2. Implemented Chainlink Automation so that values in the contract are always updated and ready to be used.
-3. Integrated Chainalysis's `SanctionsList` contract to screen addresses prior to staking stablecoins.

 ### Overview

 The MatrixUno integration involves using a customized ERC-4626 as well as interacting with Curve finance's Vyper smart contracts.